xak2000/nomad/website/source/docs/configuration/client.html.md

 ## Plugin Options

 Nomad 0.9 now supports pluggable drivers.
-Operators should use the new [plugin][plugin-stanza] syntax to modify driver configuration.
+Operators should use the new [plugin][plugin-block] syntax to modify driver configuration.
 To find the plugin options supported by each individual Nomad driver, please see the [drivers documentation](/docs/drivers/index.html).
-The pre-0.9 `client.options` stanza will be supported in 0.9 for backward compatibility (except for the `lxc` driver) but will be removed in a future release.
+The pre-0.9 `client.options` block will be supported in 0.9 for backward compatibility (except for the `lxc` driver) but will be removed in a future release.

 ## `client` Parameters